quist00/carpentries.org/_posts/2023/01/2023-01-24-lpgc-call-for-volunteers.md

 ## How to Apply
 You can volunteer to join a Lesson Program Governance Committee by filling out [this short form][volunteer-application].
-The call for volunteers will close at [the end of Sunday 5th February 2023 Anywhere on Earth][closing-date] After this, volunteer applications will be reviewed by members of the Core Team and Executive Council, as well as other volunteers from the community.
+The call for volunteers will close at [the end of Wednesday 15th February 2023 Anywhere on Earth][closing-date] After this, volunteer applications will be reviewed by members of the Core Team and Executive Council, as well as other volunteers from the community.
 (If you would like to volunteer to review applications, please [contact me!](mailto:tobyhodges@carpentries.org))